javiertuya/selema/README.md

   At the instantiation, the SeleniumManager detects if tests are running under one of the recognized CI platforms and attaches the corresponding service instance.
   Method `getCiService()`  retrieves the attached service, allowing access to a number of methods useful to perform conditional actions depending on the run platform:
   - `isLocal()`: Returns true if tests are not running in any of the recognized CI platforms.
-  - `getName()`: Returns the name of the platform (e.g. local for local mode, jenkins, ...)
+  - `getName()`: Returns the name of the platform (local for local mode, jenkins pr github)
-  - `getJobId()`: Returns an unique identifier including the build number.
+  - `getJobId()`: Returns an unique job identifier including the build number.
   - `getJobName()`: Returns the job identifier without the build number.
 - **Screenshot service**: To take screenshots of the browser state and place the picture accesible from the log.
   Usually, the tests do not access directly to this service, but can use the `screenshot(String fileName)` method on the SeleniumManager instance to take a picture at any time.
 - **Visual Assert service**: To compare large strings.
 Places an html file with the differences accesible from the log.
-  Methods `visualAssertEquals(...)` can be invoked on the SeleniumManager instance to perform the assert on the strings.
+  The Methods `visualAssertEquals(...)` can be invoked on the SeleniumManager instance to perform the assert on the strings.
+  See the [Visual Assert documentation](https://github.com/javiertuya/visual-assert) for more information.

 # Handling flaky tests

-A common approach to mitigate the problem of flaky tests is to retry the test execution until test pass or a maximum number of retries.
+A common approach to mitigate the problem of flaky tests is to retry the test execution until test passes or a maximum number of retries.
 Support for this feature is managed differently (or not managed at all) by the test frameworks.
 Selema includes the required support on all supported frameworks.
 [See examples on each platform here](samples).

 - **JUnit 5**: Declare the [rerunner-jupiter](https://search.maven.org/artifact/io.github.artsok/rerunner-jupiter) dependency
   and add the annotation `@RepeatedIfExceptionsTest(repeats = <repetitions>)` to the appropriate tests.
 - **JUnit 4**: Selema provides a custom rule implementation.
-  After declaring rules for the selenum manager, delcare a new instance of rule `RepeatedTestRule` and add the annotation `@RepeatedIfExceptionsTest(repeats = <repetitions>)` to the appropriate tests.
+  After declaring rules for the selenum manager, delcare a new instance of rule class `RepeatedTestRule` and add the annotation `@RepeatedIfExceptionsTest(repeats = <repetitions>)` to the appropriate tests.
 - **NUnit 3**: Use the native `Retry` annotation.
 Add the annotation `[Retry(<repetitions>)]` to the appropriate tests.
 - **MSTest 2**: Selema provides a custom implementation.